coderdj/kodiaq/source/options.rst

 of these options are required, but be sure to include the options related to your chosen write mode.

-   * **WRITE_MODE {int}**
+   * **write_mode {int}**
      Define what is done with the data.
 0 - no writing (test mode).
 1
      - write to file (not yet supported).
 2 - write to mongodb.
 If you choose mode '2', make sure the MONGO_OPTIONS are defined.
-   * **MONGO_OPTIONS {string1} {string2} {int1} {int2}**
-     Define the mongo linkage.
-This one is a bit more complicated and will be explained in detail.
+   * **compression {int}** turns compression on (1) or off (0).
+Compression is done with Google's snappy algorithm.

-     * {string1} gives the address of the PC running the mongodb database.
+   * **mongo_address {string}** gives the address of the PC running the mongodb database.
 This can be either a hostname or an ip address.
+   * **mongo_database {string}** defines a database name for output.
-     * {string2} defines a collection name for the data.
-The format of this is {dbname}.{collectionname}.
-The database name must be provided.
+   * **mongo_collection {string}** defines a collection name.
+If you end the collection name with a wildcard (for example data*) the software will automatically assign a date/time string for the end of the collection name of form: data_YYMMDD_HHMM.
-       If you provide a static collection name all data will be written to the same collection.
-Replacing the collection name with a '*' character will put each run in its own collection, dynamically named based and the date and time the run is started.
-       *Example:* 'data.pmtdata' puts the data in database 'data' and collection 'pmtdata' while 'data.*' puts the data in database 'data' but creates a new collection every run with form data_YYMMDD_HHMM.
-     * {int1} gives the min insert size. kodiaq uses bulk inserts to put data into mongodb.
+   * **mongo_min_insert_size {int}** gives the minimum number of BSON documents that must be collected before an insert is performed. kodiaq uses bulk inserts to put data into mongodb.
 This means each insert is actually a vector of  BSON documents.
-An insert must exceed this size before being put in the database.
-Size is in bytes.
-     * {int2} defines the write concern for mongo.
-Putting this to normal mode (set 0) turns write concern on.
+   * **mongo_write_concern {int}** defines the write concern for mongo.
+     Putting this to  normal mode (set 1) turns write concern on.
 This means the client will  wait for a reply from the mongo database after writing.
 On the one hand, this is very good since it confirms an insert made it to mongo.
 On the other hand it is very slow.
-Turning the option of (value
-       1) is required for high-rate data-taking.
+Turning the option of (value 0) is required for high-rate data-taking.

-  * **PROCESSING_OPTIONS {int} {int} {int}**
-    The first int defines how many parallel threads should be used for data processing.
-It isn't suggested to make this a ridiculous number.
-The boards can only be read one at a time (there is a mutex-protected call to the CAEN block transfer function).
-The goal at high rates is to have the boards always being read.
-Therefore enough processing threads (and processing power) must exist to do all of the data parsing, BSON creation, and data input.
-As a rule this number is usually set based on the number of threads in the processor on the computer.
-    The second int defines the block splitting mode.
+  * **processing_mode {int}** defines the block splitting mode.
 This is a reformatting of the data before it is put into the database.
 The options are:
     * 0 - No block splitting.
 Each mongodb document will contain an entire block transfer which could contain one or many event headers.
     * 1 - coarse block splitting.
 Splits the block into separate events.
       This is for the default board firmware where each event is a trigger.
       One mongodb document contains data from all the channels for this trigger.
     * 2 - fine block splitting.
-Splits the block into separate events.
-Then further splits the events into occurrences (only works if zero length encoding is set on via VME option).
-This means each zero-length-encoded chunk of data is its own doc.
-This mode only works with the default firmware and is meant to emulate the custom firmware.
+Splits the block into separate events with one event per channel.
+    * 3 - Same as 2 but even further splits channels into occurrences.
+Only works with the default firmware with zero-length-encoding enabled.
+      In this mode each zero-length-encoded chunk of data is its own doc.
+      This meant to emulate the custom firmware.
+    * 4 - header extraction for custom firmware.
+Parses custom firmware events and puts each channel into its own document.
+The document timestamp is taken from the channel in this case (note the header as in the other modes).

-    * 3 - header extraction for custom firmware.
-Not yet implemented.
-The third int is the readout threshold.
-This defines a minimum number of documents that must be read before being inserted into mongodb.
+  * **processing_readout_threshold {int}** is the readout threshold.
+    This defines a minimum number of documents that must be read before being processed.
 Can be tuned to achieve maximum write speeds in cases where rates fluctuate.
 At the end of a run the entire buffer will be written out regardless of whether this threshold was reached or not.

+  * **processing_num_threads {int}** defines how many parallel threads should be used for data parsing.
+It isn't suggested to make this a ridiculous number.
+The boards can only be read one at a time (there is a mutex-protected call to the CAEN block transfer function).
+The goal at high rates is to have the boards always being read.
+Therefore enough processing threads (and processing power) must exist to do all of the data parsing, BSON creation, and data input.
+As a rule this number is usually set based on the number of threads in the processor on the computer.

+  * **noise_spectra_enable {int}** defines whether to take noise spectra (1) or not (0) in the pre-processing stage of each run.

+  * **noise_spectra_length {int}** length of the noise spectra in words.

+  * **noise_spectra_mongo_addr {string}** the IP or hostname of the MongoDB server where the noise spectra should be written.
+They will bet written to the collection "noise.{run_name}".
+  * **noise_spectra_mongo_coll {string}** defines the mongo collection where the noise spectrum directory is created by the master.
+It is recommended to set this to "noise.directory".
+  * **file_path {string}** in case of file output defines the output file path.
+  * **file_events_per_file {int}** in case of file output defines the number of events per file.
+Once this number is reached a new file will be created with an incremented file name and acquisition will continue.
   * **OUTFILE_OPTIONS {string} {int} {int}**
     This defines options for file output.
 The string argument defines the path.
 Using a wildcard (*) at the end of the string only will